How Soon Is Now?: Other cover versions

 "How Soon Is Now?" has been covered by various artists.
 The guitar track was sampled, with the Smiths' approval, in 1990 by indie-dance band Soho on their UK Top 10 single "Hippychick".

-Artists to have covered the song include UK indie band Hundred Reasons, US post-hardcore band Quicksand (bonus track on their Slip album) in 1993, US post-grunge band Everclear, and US punk band Meatmen (on the compilation "The World Still Won't Listen").
+Artists to have covered the song include UK indie band Hundred Reasons, US post-hardcore band Quicksand (bonus track on their Slip album) in 1993, US post-grunge band Everclear, and US punk band Meatmen (on the Smiths tribute album "The World Still Won't Listen").

 British metal band Paradise Lost covered the song as a bonus track on the Japanese edition of their album One Second and it was also released on their single "Say Just Words" from the album as well.
 The song was also covered by Seattle-based alternative rock band The Crying Spell on their debut album Through Hell to Heaven.

 A new cover version by AG feat.
 Dresage (The Smiths) popped up in the season 4 trailer for the Netflix-series The Crown, bringing this song back to the spotlight after the success of t.A.T.u.'s version.

+English singer-songwriter Emma Blackery covered the song for her second studio album, Girl in a Box.
+The lyrics to the song stayed the same; speaking on X, Emma said she first heard the cover by t.A.T.u in 2002 and she loves the line “I am human and I need to be loved just like everybody else does” and spoke about how it takes on another meaning when you put yourself in the public eye.